giilbert/maf/README.md

 ... for realtime apps?

-MAF is a server framework aiming to abstract away the complexity of managing state in realtime apps, so you can focus on actually building your app instead of confusing yourself with boilerplate.
+Cobble is a full-stack framework aiming to abstract away the complexity of managing state in realtime apps, so you can focus on actually building your app instead of confusing yourself with boilerplate.

-MAF also provides a set of tools to help you easily deploy your app.
-So, next time you want to make a realtime app (say... a hackathon), you can just use MAF and get it online in a few minutes.
+Cobble also provides a set of tools to help you easily deploy your app.
+So, next time you want to make a realtime app (say... a hackathon), you can just use Cobble and get it online in a few minutes.

 ### Features 🌈🦄
 - __Realtime State Abstractions__